Comment on page

 The MOLGENIS python client API allows you to retrieve, create, update and delete entities from within python.

-You can install the Python REST Client as a package with
+You can install the Python REST Client as a package with pip:

-:pip install molgenis-py-client
+pip install molgenis-py-client

 Now you can create a python script.
 To get started, you should import the Python client, connect to a molgenis server and login: